18 Indoor Activities You Can Enjoy With Your Toddler at Home (And Have Fun!)

 - You are risking burnout.
 Don’t forget about yourself, either.
 It’s exhausting running around and doing pretend play all day long.
 You need some alone time without toddler activities for your own sake.
 You need to ensure you are having a bit of “you” time here and there.
 After all, you won’t be able to take good care of your toddler if you are burned out.

 - You are eliminating precious boredom from their day.
 Yes, you’ve read that right.
 Kids need to get bored from time to time.
 It is an important part of their early childhood education and development.
+Read more about the benefits of boredom for your child.

 How many hours should you play with your toddler?

-But don’t think you're doing something wrong if you’re not paying your full attention to their every whim.
+Also, don’t think you're doing something wrong if you’re not paying your full attention to their every whim.
 Kids can and should play independently (or with their siblings and playmates), so encourage them to do so.
 Your main job is to supervise their safety while they enjoy their games.

 The next question comes naturally.